neebee01/LITA-CLASS-DOCUMENTATIONT/README.md

 # LITA-CLASS-DOCUMENTATIONT
-THIS IS WHERE I WILL DOCUMENT MY PROJECT WHILE LEARNING DATA ANALYSIS WITH THE INCUBATOR HUB

-*Repository Name:* Importance of Data Analysis
+Repository Name;  Importance of Data Analysis

-*Description:* A comprehensive guide to understanding the significance of data analysis in today's data-driven world.
+Description: A comprehensive guide to understanding the significance of data analysis in today's data-driven world.

 Table of Contents: